cloudcheflabs/chango-private-docs/docs/install/install-component.md

 ### Configure Object Storage

-Select the options for object storage. `Apache Ozone` is default object storage provided by Chango Private, which will be used in disconnected environment in most cases.
+Select the options for object storage. `Apache Ozone` is default object storage provided by Chango, which will be used in disconnected environment in most cases.
 In public, you may select the external object storage like AWS S3, MinIO, OCI Object Storage.